MMw-Unibo/INSANE/README.md

 Similarly to the daemon, you must provide a configuration file, where you specify the application ID.
 An [example](configs/nsn-app.cfg) is provided.
 Such ID must be a valid UDP/TCP port: only applications with the same ID will be able to communicate.
 The configuration file must be placed in the current directory from which the application is invoked and be called `nsn-app.cfg`.

-Please note that while INSANE is designed to have multiple applications running, they **must have different application IDs** if they attach to the same daemon.
+Please note that while INSANE is designed to have multiple applications running concurrently, they **must have different application IDs** if they attach to the same daemon.
 Future versions of INSANE will enable local app-to-app communication, which is currently not supported.

 ### Tutorial